hanzhou925/hanzhou925.github.io/_pages/about.md

 excerpt: >
   This is the Homepage of Han Zhou,<br />
   who is in her senior year at SJTU,<br />
-  and currently applying for Master/PhD in Linguistics:)<br />
+  and currently applying for Master/PhD in Linguistics :)<br />
                                                         <br />
   [Learn More about me](https://hanzhou925.github.io/aboutme/)<br />